artch/angular-route-segment/README.md

 angular-route-segment
 =====================

-A feature-packed routing library for [AngularJS](http://angularjs.org/) which supports tree-like nested routes and handling the  loading flow.
+A feature-packed routing library for [AngularJS](http://angularjs.org/) which supports tree-like nested routes and loading flow handling.

 Example
 -------